 Using Telecare for Older People In Adult social care

-UTOPIA aims to understand Adult Social Care Department (ASCD) perspectives on the role of telecare in supporting older people, how it is deployed, and what information is collected by ASCDs to help them assess whether it is fulfilling this role.
+UTOPIA aimed to understand Adult Social Care Department (ASCD) perspectives on the role of telecare in supporting older people, how it is deployed, and what information is collected by ASCDs to help them assess whether it is fulfilling this role.

 Assistive technology and telecare (ATT) is the use of electronic devices to support the independence of people with social care needs.
 It is usually used to compensate for physical and cognitive frailty to support independence.